openstack-attic/identity-api/v3/src/markdown/identity-api-v3.md

 Use cases:

-- Given a user name & password, get a token to represent the user.
+- Given a user name and password, get a token to represent the user.
 - Given a token, get a list of other domain/projects the user can access.
 - Given a token, validate the token and return user, domain, project, roles and potential endpoints.